aysanaghazadeh/SensoryAds/rebuttal.md

 perceptual signals and actions as behavior.
 Perceptual signals, like seeing, touching, and hearing, help a receiver primarily sense the world around her, ultimately guiding her actions.
 Actions are how a receiver acts on the outside world.” this part of Behaviour-LLAVA paper indicates the difference between the sensation signals and actions which is the focus of Behaviour-LLAVA.

-Moreover, **Behaviour-LLAVA focuses on the side of the receivers' actions** (understanding their action) while **our work is focused on the sender of signals**.
-The images that evoke the sensations (both generating and understanding).
+Moreover, **Behaviour-LLAVA focuses on the side of the receivers' actions** (understanding their action) while **our work is focused on the sender of signals**, the images that evoke the sensations (both generating and understanding).

 Crucially, to the best of our knowledge no prior dataset provides sensory-evocation annotations, nor do existing models attempt to predict or quantify sensory cues in images.
 Behavioral metrics cannot serve as proxies for sensory perception because different users may behave differently despite experiencing similar sensory impressions, and sensory cues may lead to overlapping behaviors.
 This establishes sensory evocation as a distinct and previously unmodeled problem, and our contributions directly address that gap.